CX-Box/cxbox-doc/docs/widget/fields/field/checkbox/checkbox.md

 ## Validation
 `Validation` allows you to check any business rules for user-entered value.
-There are two types of validation:
+There are types of validation:

 1) Exception: Displays a message to notify users about technical or business errors.